 Due to a change in management, the last contest held at the St. Joseph Stockyards was in March of 2003.
 South Dakota State University agreed to host the event until a permanent location could be secured.
 SDSU hosted the 2004 and 2005 contests.
 Oklahoma State University was the host school from 2006 to 2012.
 Currently 4 schools are rotationally hosting the contest, Texas Tech, Kansas State, Nebraska, and Oklahoma State.

 Thus, through continual innovation and revisions, this intercollegiate event remains an impetus for learning, and the “granddaddy” of all intercollegiate judging and evaluation contests worldwide.

-- Chandler Steele, 2015 OSU Meat Judging Team member
+- Callie Akins, 2016 OSU Meat Evaluation Team member

 About the Coach